CocoIndex Plus installation

 docker compose -f <(curl -L https://raw.githubusercontent.com/cocoindex-io/cocoindex/refs/heads/main/dev/postgres.yaml) up -d

-🤖 Install Claude Code Skill (Optional)
+Install the Claude Code skill (optional)

 /plugin marketplace add cocoindex-io/cocoindex-claude